Quantum Error Correction for Quantum Memories: 2D (Topological) Error Correction

-Both minimum weight decoding and maximum likelihood decoding can be generalized to this setting.
+Both minimum weight decoding and maximum likelihood decoding can be generalized to the noisy parity check measurement setting.
 We extend the lattice into the third (time) dimension \cite{dennis+:top}, see Fig.~\ref{fig:3ddec}.
 Vertical links, corresponding to parity check measurements, fail with probability $q$ while horizontal links fail with probability $p$.
-In minimum weight decoding the goal is now to find a minimum weight error $E$ which has vertical defect links, where the parity check is $-1$, as boundary, see Fig.~\ref{fig:3ddec}.
-If the parity check measurements are ongoing, one needs to decide how long a record to keep before starting to infer the possible errors which depends on the failure probability $q$.
+In minimum weight decoding the goal is now to find a minimum weight error $E$ which has vertical defect links, where the parity check is $-1$, as its boundary, see Fig.~\ref{fig:3ddec}.
+When we match the defects in 3D we obtain an inferred error $E'$ which can have a vertical time component (corresponding to a measurement error) as well as horizontal space components (corresponding to qubit errors).
+We can visualize the difference between errors $E$ which get properly corrected and errors for which decoding fails, by considering $E' E$.
+When error correction succeeds, $E'E$ is a trivial loop in the 3D lattice, but decoding fails when $E' E$ is some non-trivial space-time loop which winds around the torus (or for the surface code which connects the proper two boundaries).

+If the parity check measurements are ongoing, one needs to decide how long a time-record to keep in which one matches defects in the time-direction; this length depends on the failure probability $q$.
 In the simple case when $q=p$ the record length is taken as $L$ \cite{WHP:threshold}.

 An analytical lower bound on the noise threshold for $q < p$ is derived in \cite{dennis+:top} with the value $p_c \geq 1.1\%$.
 Numerical studies in \cite{WHP:threshold} (using minimum weight-decoding) show a threshold of $p_c \approx 2.9\%$ for $p=q$.

-Below the noise threshold the logical error rate $\overline{p}(p,L) \sim \exp(-\kappa(p) L)$ where $\kappa(p) \approx 0.8-0.9$ at $p=p_c/3$ \cite{WHP:threshold, RHG:threshold}.
+If we assume that the parity check measurement errors are due to depolarizing noise on all elementary gates, measurement and preparations with depolarizing probability $p$, \cite{RHG:threshold} finds a threshold of $0.75\%$.
+Below the noise threshold the logical error rate $\overline{p}(p,L) \sim \exp(-\kappa(p) L)$ where $\kappa(p) \approx 0.8-0.9$ at $p=p_c/3$ \cite{WHP:threshold, RHG:threshold}. \cite{wangetal:threshold} even estimates the depolarizing noise threshold to be in the range of $1.1-1.4\%$.
 All these results have been obtained for toric codes, assuming periodic boundary conditions: one may expect results to be somewhat worse for surface codes \cite{fowler:surface_bad}.

+These results indicate that the surface code, even with noisy parity check measurements, has a very high threshold as compared to other coding schemes, see e.g. those studied in \cite{CDT:study} \footnote{One has to be careful in comparing noise threshold values across publications as slightly different methods, noise model, decoding strategy, code usage can impact the results.}.
+A practically relevant question is how much overhead $L$ is needed before one is in the scaling regime where the pseudo-threshold is close to the asymptotic threshold $p_c(L) \approx p_c$?